mrquincle/fbm/README.md

 Radford makes use of log probability, so the acceptance is formulated as `dp < 0`, where `dp = lp - np`, with `lp` the old likelihood, and `np` the likelihood of the proposal distribution.

-I can't find where the usual updates to the component variables occurs...

-You see reference to `it->` through the code.
+By the way, you see reference to `it->` through the code.
 This is just a bookkeeping device for printing stats afterwards.

+First, I had to look several times to see how the following sentence was implemented:

+    For all c \in {c_i, \ldots, c_n}: Draw a new value from \phi_c | ( y_i s.t. c_i = c)

+This is done by the parameter `gibbs-params`!